 Mr. Bradbury earned a First Class Honours degree in Engineering from Cambridge University, attended the Management Development program at Harvard and is an Institute of Engineering and Technology member.

 Gisele Everett joined the Board of Leeward Renewable Energy in March 2019.
-As Managing Director, Asset Management of OMERS Infrastructure, Ms. Everett focuses on the Americas portfolio.
-She joined OMERS in January 2019and is based in its New York office.
+Ms. Everett currently serves as Senior Managing Director, Americas for OMERS Infrastructure and is based in New York City.

-Fluent in English, Portuguese and Spanish, Ms. Everett holds a Bachelor of Business Administration degree in Finance from Fundação Getúlio Vargas in Brazil and an MBA from Cornell University.
+Ms. Everett has a BBA (finance major) from Fundação Getúlio Vargas in Brazil and an MBA (finance major) from Cornell University.
+She speaks English, Portuguese and Spanish.

 Chair, Commercial Committee